-(1) The Department of State shall:

-Through a continuous revision system, com-(a)1. pile and publish the "Florida Administrative Code."
-The Florida Administrative Code shall contain all rules adopted by each agency, citing the grant of rulemaking authority and the specific law implemented pursuant to which each rule was adopted, all history notes as authorized in 2s.
-120.545(8), and complete indexes to all rules contained in the code.
-Supplementation shall be made as often as practicable, but at least monthly.
-The department may contract with a publishing firm for the publication, in a timely and useful form, of the Florida Administrative Code; however, the department shall retain responsibility for the code as provided in this section.
-This publication shall be the official compilation of the administrative rules of this state.
-The Department of State shall retain the copyright over the Florida Administrative Code.

-2. Rules general in form but applicable to only one school district, community college district, or county, or a part thereof, or state university rules relating to internal personnel or business and finance shall not be published in the Florida Administrative Code.
+- (1) The Department of State shall: - (a)1.
+Through a continuous revision system, compile and publish electronically, on an Internet website managed by the department, the "Florida Administrative Code."
+The Florida Administrative Code shall contain all rules adopted by each agency, citing the grant of rulemaking authority and the specific law implemented pursuant to which each rule was adopted, all history notes as authorized in s.
+120.545(7), complete indexes to all rules contained in the code, and any other material required or authorized by law or deemed useful by the department.
+The electronic code shall display each rule chapter currently in effect in browse mode and allow full text search of the code and each rule chapter.
+The department shall publish a printed version of the Florida Administrative Code and may contract with a publishing firm for such printed publication; however, the department shall retain responsibility for the code as provided in this section.
+Supplementation of the printed code shall be made as often as practicable, but at least monthly.
+The printed publication shall be the official compilation of the administrative rules of this state.
+The Department of State shall retain the copyright over the Florida Administrative Code. - 2.
+Rules general in form but applicable to only one school district, community college district, or county, or a part thereof, or state university rules relating to internal personnel or business and finance shall not be published in the Florida Administrative Code.
 Exclusion from publication in the Florida Administrative Code shall not affect the validity or effectiveness of such rules.